frankhuettner/powerindices/README.md

     csis <-powi$compute_csi(39L,c(7L, 7L, 7L, 7L, 7L, 1L, 1L, 1L, 1L, 1L, 1L, 1L, 1L, 1L, 1L))
     ```
 ## Requirements
 You need to have numpy and math.
 I did not put it into the setup.py requirements because this seems to bring trouble.
+Both packages are standard and come with anaconda.

 ## Used algorithm
 We use an algorithm following that counts the number of swings of a voter, see e.g.,